Scene 01 02 03 04 05 06 07 08 09 10

 Variety of pronouns

-The pronoun ‘I’ in Spanish, French, Sweedish, German, and Italian always are ‘yo’, ‘je’, ‘jag’, ‘ich’ and ‘io’, respectively; in comparison, ‘I’ in Japanese can be atai, atakushi, atashi, ate, boku, daikou, jibun, maro, naikou, onore, oraa, ore, oresama, ori, sei, sessha, soresagi, uchi, washi, wate, wai, warawa, ware, watakushi, watashi, or yo.
-Each of these pronouns has a particular nuance.
-A person that calls himself by one of these is indirectly giving us a lot of information.
-For example, ‘yo’ is used by kings, ‘atashi’ is used by women, ‘washi’ is used by the elderly, and ‘uchi’ is used in the Kansai region.
+The English pronoun ‘I’ in Spanish, French, Sweedish, German, and Italian always are ‘yo’, ‘je’, ‘jag’, ‘ich’ and ‘io’, respectively; in comparison, ‘I’ in Japanese can be atai, atakushi, atashi, ate, boku, daikou, jibun, konata, maro, more, naikou, onore, oraa, ore, oresama, ori, sei, sessha, setsu, soresagi, temae, uchi, washi, wate, wai, warawa, ware, watakushi, watashi, or yo (…and I keep finding more).
+Each of these pronouns has a particular nuance; some are used mainly by one gender, or mainly on one region of Japan, or are used mainly in either humble, casual, formal or honorific speech, some are arcaic or obsolete so we find them mainly in historical dramas, some are pompous, etc. The pronoun that we use to call ourselves is giving a lot of indirect information about us.
 We lose all this information in translation to English because all of these pronouns translate to our generic ‘I’.
 We would have a similar situation with other pronouns.

 zero subjects